dell/omnia/docs/source/OmniaInstallGuide/RHEL/Provision/installprovisiontool.rst

     * PostgreSQL database is set up with all relevant cluster information such as MAC IDs, hostname, admin IP, BMC IPs etc.

-    * Configures the control plane with NTP services for cluster  node synchronization.
+    * Configures the OIM with NTP services for cluster  node synchronization.

     To call this playbook individually, run::